 In this tutorial, I show you how to create a cross selling matrix in Power BI.
 This is just a preview of a session that I conducted in an Enterprise DNA Learning Summit.
+You may watch the full video of this tutorial at the bottom of this blog.

 This technique that I’ll demonstrate can add a lot of value to your marketing and sales activities, knowing which products are bought with other products.
 The very first thing to do to achieve this is to set up the model.